Vandivier/github-email-scraper-node/README.md

          3. `--uniquify-dup` means john@abc.com from csv1 is included and john@abc.com from csv2 becomes john@abc.com-csv2
          4. conflicting options take alphabetical precedence
       6. output has a superset of columns from any spreadsheet

+5. it would be nice if cache file were updated with every scrape instead of at the end. that way we could stop early if we want and crash salvage